Central Angle Calculator

 The circle angle calculator in terms of pizza

 Because maths can make people hungry, we might better understand the central angle in terms of pizza.
-What would the central angle be for a slice of pizza if the crust length (L) was equal to the radius (r)?
+Believe it or not, but pizzas are great to explain the math of a circle, as you can see at our pizza size calculator What would the central angle be for a slice of pizza if the crust length () was equal to the radius ()?

 How many pizza slices with a central angle of 1 radian could you cut from a circular pizza?